 If you need some help with this, check out 10 Interview Questions for Hiring a Rockstar Bartender/Server.

 Hiring friends because they are your drinking buddy or family is a BAD idea and will eventually lead to your downfall.

 4. Bar Owners stay stuck in the stone ages.
 Business Owners use new technology to save time and money.

-It’s staggering to me how many bars out there still use a cash register and won’t invest in a POS system.
+It’s staggering to me how many bars out there still use a cash register and won’t invest in the best POS system for their bar.
 These are usually dive bars that have owners who are too cool to make any modern changes that might help them succeed.
 They’re old school and they’re going to stay that way because goddammit, nobody tells them what to do.

 In the meantime, they do zero marketing or promotions to drive new traffic, they have no website, and the office computer is so old it has an orange sticker on the side of the monitor that says “Y2K Ready”.

 The ones I’ve sat down and had a conversation with are actually proud of it.
 “Track inventory?
 What stupid concept.
 We like our bartenders to have a good time and party with the regulars.
 After all, we’re a bar, not some stuffy insurance office.”